ahlsunnah/learn-islam-ui/README.md

 The app and the content are separated.
 Developers on this project usually work only on the app.
 The content should come from students with approval of a salafi Chaykh .

-* Simple back-end for adding content (It will be added by non-developers)
+- Simple back-end for adding content (It will be added by non-developers)
-* We want the app to be
+- We want the app to be
-  * quick and light-weight
+  - quick and light-weight
-  * reusable, we want to be able to use the same codebase for multiple projects as much as possible
+  - reusable, we want to be able to use the same codebase for multiple projects as much as possible

 ### Technology used

 #### Languages

-* Javascript
+- Javascript
-* Markdown
+- Markdown
-* HTML & CSS
+- HTML & CSS
-* graphql
+- graphql

 #### Plateforms

-* [GatsbyJS](https://www.gatsbyjs.org/): Blazing-fast static site generator for React
+- [GatsbyJS](https://www.gatsbyjs.org/): Blazing-fast static site generator for React
-* [Contentful](https://www.contentful.com/): Essential content management infrastructure for projects of any size, with its flexible APIs and global CDN.
+- [Contentful](https://www.contentful.com/): Essential content management infrastructure for projects of any size, with its flexible APIs and global CDN.

 #### Libraries

-* [React](https://reactjs.org): A JavaScript library for building user interfaces
+- [React](https://reactjs.org): A JavaScript library for building user interfaces
-* [Redux](http://redux.js.org/): Redux is a predictable state container for JavaScript apps.
+- [Redux](http://redux.js.org/): Redux is a predictable state container for JavaScript apps.

 #### Design

-* [Tachyons](http://tachyons.io/): Create fast loading, highly readable, and 100% responsive interfaces with as little css as possible.
+- [Tachyons](http://tachyons.io/): Create fast loading, highly readable, and 100% responsive interfaces with as little css as possible.
-* [emotion](https://emotion.sh/): The Next Generation of CSS-in-JS
-* [React Icons](http://gorangajic.github.io/react-icons): svg react icons of popular icon packs
+- [React Icons](http://gorangajic.github.io/react-icons): svg react icons of popular icon packs

 #### Code style, linting and error checking

-* [Flow](https://flow.org/): A static type checker for JavaScript.
+- [Flow](https://flow.org/): A static type checker for JavaScript.
-* [Prettier](https://github.com/prettier/prettier/): An opinionated code formatter.
+- [Prettier](https://github.com/prettier/prettier/): An opinionated code formatter.
-* [ESlint](https://eslint.org/) with [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript): The pluggable linting utility for JavaScript and JSX
+- [ESlint](https://eslint.org/) with [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript): The pluggable linting utility for JavaScript and JSX

 ### Architecture explication